radixdlt/scrypto-challenges/neverland/README.md

 handled using DEX swap services.

 ![](./img/from_rs_to_ext.jpg)

-Example scheme where a user buy a NFT on AssetSquare working as gateway while AssetNFT is stored within an external Beta marketplace.
+Fig.: Example scheme where a user buy a NFT on AssetSquare working as gateway while AssetNFT is stored within an external Beta marketplace.
       A royalty is withheld within Beta marketplace as well as NFT sale accrued amount at NFT seller disposal while a fee is transferred to Asset Square whom started the sale.
 NFT is transferred to buyer account.

 ![](./img/from_ext_to_rs.jpg)

-Example scheme where a user buy a AssetNFT on an external Alpha marketplace working as gateway while AssetNFT is stored within AssetSquare.
+Fig.: Example scheme where a user buy a AssetNFT on an external Alpha marketplace working as gateway while AssetNFT is stored within AssetSquare.
       A royalty is withheld within AssetSquare as well as NFT sale accrued amount at NFT seller disposal while a fee is transferred to Alpha marketplace whom started the sale.
 AssetNFT is transferred to buyer account.

 ![](./img/from_ext_to_ext.jpg)

-Example scheme where a user buy a AssetNFT on an external Alpha marketplace working as gateway while AssetNFT is stored within an external Beta marketplace.
+Fig.: Example scheme where a user buy a AssetNFT on an external Alpha marketplace working as gateway while AssetNFT is stored within an external Beta marketplace.
       A royalty is withheld within an external Beta marketplace as well as AssetNFT sale accrued amount at AssetNFT seller disposal while a fee is transferred to
       Alpha marketplace whom started the sale.
 A royalty is transferred to Asset Square as well.
 NFT is transferred to buyer account.

 [Back Up](#index)